 In conjunction with your citizen access account, the system requires that a licensed individual be associated with all permits.
 This doesn't mean that all permits require a State of TN licensed contractor - just that the permit holder have an appropriate license or registration to hold the permit.
 There are ten different license and registration types available, which allow you to hold different types of permit, and it is possible that you might have more than one.
 Each license will have different requirements for application - they may require that also hold a comparable license with the state, only do specific work, or only work in a particular location.

-License will no longer expire at the end of the year.
+Licenses will no longer expire at the end of the year.
 Instead, expiration will vary depending on the license or registration type.
-The general rule of thumb for most license types is expiration 365 days after issuance.
+The general rule of thumb for most license types is expiration is 365 days after issuance.
 A State of TN building contractor license will have the same expiration on their City of Knoxville license as they do on their State of TN license.
-A Homeowner contractor license will expire 2 years from the date of issuance.
+A Homeowner contractor and Unlicensed Contractor license will expire 2 years from the date of issuance.